leinir/relayboard-control/Readme.md

 topic, except that it should end with status (so some/mqtt/topic/four/toggle and some/mqtt/topic/four/status would correspond to toggling and containing the state for the same remote relay).

+The value published to the status topics are "on" and "off", for whether the remote relay is closed or open respectively (that is, equivalent to pushing a button to close the circuit will cause "on" to be published, and not having the button pushed will cause "off" to be published).

 ### Enabling the systemd unit